HomeLatest NewsEnterprise ITGoogle continues its successful run as Q2 profits swell to $18.8 bn

 Google remains the frontrunner with offerings such as its search engine, ad marketplace, and YouTube video platform that give it extensive global influence.

-Google’s parent company Alphabet saw a revenue of $65.1 billion in the recently-ended quarter eclipsed the same period last year by some 41%, as its online ad engine and cloud services thrived.
+Google’s parent company Alphabet saw a revenue of $65.1 billion in the recently-ended quarter eclipsed the same period last year by some 41%, as its online ad engine and services thrived.

 Advertisement